-In this episode of Conversations with Smart People, I’m talking with Laren Watson, author of WTF?!
+In this episode of Conversations with Smart People, I talked with Laren Watson, author of WTF?!
 I Have Cancer?* and founder of The Permanent Remission Project, about how cancer survivors can use self-care in their healing journey.

 After being blindsided by a double cancer diagnosis (triple negative breast cancer and mantle cell lymphoma), Laren leaned into her inner strength and sense of optimism to push forward toward remission.
 Having been a health coach for many years, Laren admits that she felt somewhat betrayed by her healthy lifestyle.
 But as she peeled back the layers of her habits, she identified a few areas that needed her attention.